ipo-exe/zenith/principles.md

 ## KISS
 **Keep It Simple and Smart**

+**Equation**
+Simplicity = Flexibility

 **Explanation**
 Favor simplicity.
-Build systems with minimal complexity and maximal interoperability.
+Let complexity emerge from the simple parts.
+Build systems with maximal interoperability.
 Choose open tools, transparent formats, and modular design.
 Avoid hype, overengineering, and black-box dependencies.

 **Implications**
 _Start simple — scale only with need._